⚖️ Verified against 2026 Regulations

 Simplified VAT Invoice (UK: Under £250)

 In the UK, HMRC allows a simplified VAT invoice for retail sales under £250 (including VAT).
 This reduces the mandatory requirements and streamlines transactions for small purchases.
+For general invoice structure guidance, see our payment terms guide.

 Simplified Invoice Must Include: